Homepage

 Pike's Opera House was built by Samuel Pike in Cincinnati in 1859. "here was where Wendell Phillips was chased from the building after expressing his views on slavery; James Murdoch read "Sheridan's Ride" only a few hours after it had been written by Thomas Reed; and Junius Brutus Booth who had to sneak out of town after learning that his brother had shot President Lincoln.
 It should be noted that the person working at the Western Union telegraph office who received the message on Saturday, April 15, 1865 that Lincoln had been assassinated was 17-year-old Thomas Alva Edison." http://www.cincinnativiews.net/entertainment.htm What is the source of the Junius Brutus Booth "sneaking out of town" quote?

 Cincinnati, A guide to the Queen City, Federal Writer's Project 1943 [reprinted 1973] gives the location of the theater as the east side of 4th St near the intersection with Vine St. and describes Samuel Pike as "a wealthy liquor dealer" who heard Jenny Lind sing and "vowed he would build a theater worthy of such a voice."
 This book notes that "The news of Lee's surrender brought great rejoicing to the North.
 At Pike's Opera House in Cincinnati, where Junius Brutus Booth Jr. was playing a two week engagement, theatergoers wondered when the other generals would lay down their arms.
 Appearing for rehearsal on the morning of April 15, Booth was told that his brother had shot the President.
 "My God, can it be possible?" he exclaimed and fell in a faint.
 When he recovered consciousness he left the theater and stole out of the city.
 Flags at half mast and black bunting everywhere the city mourned the dead Lincoln.
 On April 17 formal memorial services were held at Pike's Opera House.
-Hundreds had to be turned away." http://books.google.com/books?id=g9vJrsMSnEQC&vq=booth&dq=%22samuel+pike%22+theatre&source=gbs_navlinks_s Did EJ Phillips try to go?
-Had she left town as well?
+Hundreds had to be turned away." http://books.google.com/books?id=g9vJrsMSnEQC&vq=booth&dq=%22samuel+pike%22+theatre&source=gbs_navlinks_s It seems unlikely EJ Phillips tried to go with two small children at home.
+But she certainly read newspapers and knew about it.

 Junius Brutus Booth Jr. [1821-1883] was the youngest son of Junius Brutus Booth, and brother of Edwin and John Wilkes.
 EJ Phillips worked with his third wife Agnes Booth in the Madison Square Theatre Co.
 I have this playbill and also have a crazy quilt made of squares EJ Phillips embroidered during her many Union Square, Madison Square Theatre Company and other stock company train trips, twelve of them between New York and California.
 One square has lavender brocade from a ball gown worn by the wife of theater proprietor and manager Samuel N. Pike at a reception for the Prince of Wales in 1860 in Cincinnati.
 When EJ Phillips was playing at his Opera House Mr. Pike brought the dress to her saying it was too conspicuous for his wife to wear often, and if she could use it, she might have it.
 She wore that dress in plays for many years.